tomasz-rosiek/webops-technical-interview/ANSWERS.md

 causing terraform to see the type as incorrect.

+There is a missing folder called "secret" which should contain keypair1.pem and keypair1.pub.
+They will have to create these keys with sshkeygen as wel as the folder.

 ## Bonus
 I have named the module "aws_centos" but then used the ubuntu ami.
 This is asked as to test knowledge across distros, plus a more unusual troubleshooting scenario than standard Terraform.